cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: Give somebody a lower rank or less senior position, usually as a punishment.
 | Usage: The head of the army was demoted to deputy defense secretary.
 |
-| sequel
-| Definition 1: A published, broadcast, or recorded work that continues the story or develops the theme of an earlier one.
-| Definition 2: Something that takes place after  or as a result of an earlier event.
-| Usage: This encouragement to grow potatoes had a disastrous sequel some fifty years later.
-|
 | shrine
 | Definition: A place regarded as holy because of its associations with a divinity or a sacred person or relic, typically marked by a building or other | construction.
 |